Another 10% discount for everyone? Let Vincent do better.

 • Limited to businesses using Square POS.

-• Basic loyalty features compared to specialized platforms.
+• Basic loyalty features compared with specialized platforms.

 16. Influitive